Hays Code: Abandonment

-In 1963, MPAA president Eric Johnston died, setting a three-year period marked by a power struggle between two factions, which led to an erratic application of the Code.
+In 1963, MPAA president Eric Johnston, who had previously "liberalized" the Code, died.
+The next three years were marked by a power struggle between two factions, which led to an erratic application of the Code.
 Finally, the "liberal" faction prevailed by 1966, installing Jack Valenti as the Association's new head.
 The chaos of the interim period had rendered enforcement impossible and Valenti, an opponent of the Production Code, began working on a rating system under which film restrictions would lessen, an idea that had been considered as early as 1960 in response to the success of the non-approved Some Like It Hot and Anatomy of a Murder.

 In 1966, Warner Bros. released Who's Afraid of Virginia Woolf?, the first film to feature the "Suggested for Mature Audiences" (SMA) label.
 As the PCA board was divided about censoring the film's explicit language, Valenti negotiated a compromise: the word "screw" was removed, but other language remained, including the phrase "hump the hostess".
 The film received Production Code approval despite the previously prohibited language.

 That same year, the British-produced, American-financed film Blowup was denied Production Code approval for its various instances of nudity, foreplay and intercourse.
-Metro-Goldwyn-Mayer released it anyway under its specially-created Premier Productions imprint, this being the first instance of an MPAA member company directly producing a film without an approval certificate.
-Also, the original, lengthy code was replaced by a list of eleven points outlining that the boundaries of the new code would be current community standards and good taste.
+Metro-Goldwyn-Mayer released it anyway, under a specially created pseudonym, Premier Productions.
+This was the first instance of an MPAA member company directly producing a film without a Seal of Approval.
+Also, the original, lengthy Code was replaced by a list of eleven points outlining that the boundaries of the new code would be current community standards and good taste.
 Any film containing content deemed suitable for older audiences would feature the SMA label in its advertising.
 With the creation of this new label, the MPAA unofficially began classifying films.